Sacramento Motorcycle Accident Lawyers

 These intangible losses include physical pain, emotional suffering, a decrease in the quality of life, and other losses that are difficult to prove.
 These non-economic losses can also be called “pain and suffering” or “general damages.”
 Insurance companies like to attack the value of non-economic damages precisely because they are so difficult to prove.

 After all, how can you put a dollar amount on missing your graduation or being unable to hold a child?
-Our motorcycle accident lawyers know how to prove the fair value of these losses in order to get the compensation you deserve.
+Our motorcycle accident lawyers understand how to build a case for the fair value of these losses in order to seek compensation on your behalf.

 Every case is different.
 If the defendant is clearly at fault and the insurance company agrees to a fair case value, it might be possible to settle your case in as little as a couple of weeks.
 But many cases take longer than this.
 The insurance company might try to blame you for the accident, or say that your medical care is too expensive, or simply make a lowball offer.